The 2021 NGC Bocas Lit Fest: 23-25 April

 Frequently Asked Questions

 The NGC Bocas Lit Fest is held every year during the last week of April/ first week of May in Port of Spain, Trinidad and Tobago, with the exception of the 2020 Festival which was postponed to the 18 – 20 September due to the COVID-19 pandemic.
-In 2020 we held our first ever virtual festival, livestreamed via our website, Facebook and Youtube pages.
+In 2020 we held our first-ever virtual festival, livestreamed via our website, Facebook and Youtube pages.

-The NGC Bocas Lit Fest usually takes place at the National Library and the adjoining Old Fire Station in downtown Port of Spain.
+When a physical festival is possible, The NGC Bocas Lit Fest usually takes place at the National Library and the adjoining Old Fire Station in downtown Port of Spain.

 Yes!
 The virtual Festival is free and open access, broadcast via our website, Youtube and Facebook pages.